0x5eba/Video-Meeting/README.md

-# Video
+# Video Meeting

 Google Meet / Zoom clone in a few lines of code.

-Video is a video conference website that lets you stay in touch with all your friends.
+Video Meeting is a video conference website that lets you stay in touch with all your friends.

 ### Demo